-Disclaimers: Firstly, my R&D hiring experience is entirely in the world of computer science and electrical & computer engineering (e.g., software, hardware, FPGA and Digital, DSP, etc.,), so that's what I'm going to talk about.
+Disclaimers: Firstly, my R&D hiring experience is entirely in the world of computer science and electrical & computer engineering (e.g., software, hardware, FPGAs and digital design, signal processing, etc.,), so that's what I'm going to talk about.
 Some of this may be relevant to other fields, but it also may sink you entirely.
 Any job that requires an artistic portfolio, for example, is a completely different process compared to what I'll talk about, here.
 Secondly, the advice in this post is entirely my personal view - there may be hiring managers out there that disagree with me.
 That said, I think my subjective opinion on this matter is objectively the right one

 Before we get into specifics, let's cover some general strategy.
-The key to good resume and cover letter writing is that you must focus the content on the needs of your intended audience.
+The key to good resume (and cover letter) writing is to tune the content to the needs of hiring pipelines.
 In most cases, there are three audiences for an engineering resume, and your resume & cover letter will progress through the pipeline in this order:

 - A less-technical 'sourcer', HR rep, or head-hunter.